Lesson Plan - Get It!

 - What type of education did Emerson receive?

-- What disease did both Emerson and his first wife have?
+- What disease did Emerson's first wife have?

 - Why did Emerson stop being a minister?